codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 The [Python sample application](https://github.com/codefresh-contrib/python-flask-sample-app) used in the [quick start guide]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/) is based on an official Docker image that already has ARM support.

-Create a pipeline for it with the following YAML content
+Create a pipeline for it with the following YAML content:

 `codefresh.yml`
 {% highlight yaml %}